Overview of Quantum Physics and Electronics Research

 Physical Science Laboratory

-Our research in the fields of quantum physics and electronics, which is based on semiconductor nano-structures fabricated by high-quality semiconductor crystal growth and advanced device fabrication techniques, focuses on quantum coherent control, carrier interactions and wide-bandgap semiconductor physics.
+@Our research in the fields of quantum physics and electronics, which is based on semiconductor nano-structures fabricated by high-quality semiconductor crystal growth and advanced device fabrication techniques, focuses on quantum electronic state control, carrier interactions and wide-bandgap semiconductor physics.
 Our aim is the development of innovative semiconductor devices.
 Quantum Solid State Physics Research Group and Wide-Bandgap Semiconductor Research Group are working in the following areas.

 Quantum Solid State Physics Research Group

-(1) Carrier interactions in semiconductor heterostructures (carrier interractions in bilayer systems, interactions between nuclear-spin and conduction electrons).
-(2) Quantum electronic state control in quantum dot systems (spin/charge control, carrier dynamics of quantum nanostructures, fundamental properties of solid-state quantum computers).
-(3) Semiconductor nano-mechanical systems (fabrication and characterization).
-(4) Direct nano-scale imaging of electronic states by low-temperature STM.
+(P) Carrier interactions in low-dimensional semiconductor heterostructures (carrier inter-actions in bilayer systems, interactions between nuclear-spin and conduction electrons).
+(Q) Quantum electronic state control in quantum dot systems (spin control & carrier dynamics of quantum dots, fundamental properties of solid-state quantum computers).
+(R) Semiconductor nano-mechanical systems (fabrication and characterization) and nano-probing (direct nano-scale imaging of electronic states by low-temperature STM).

 Wide-Bandgap Semiconductor Research Group

-Major results obtained this fiscal year 2003 are reported in the following pages.
+@Major results obtained this fiscal year 2001 are reported in the following pages.